leynos/radix-daisyui-playground/README.md

 > Existing Bun helpers remain available if you prefer them.
 For example,
 > `bun run server.ts` still serves `dist/` with an SPA fallback.

+### DaisyUI theme configuration

+Tailwind CSS v4 reads DaisyUI options from the `@plugin` block in `src/index.css`.
+The project registers the same theme list there (with `business` as the default and `dark` honouring `prefers-color-scheme`) so the runtime diagnostics see all DaisyUI tokens across themes.

 ## GitHub Pages workflow

 - `.github/workflows/deploy.yml` builds the site with pnpm and publishes to